laughingman7743/PyAthena/README.rst

 AsyncArrowCursor
 ~~~~~~~~~~~~~~~~

-AsyncArrowCursor is an AsyncCursor that can handle arrow.Table.
+AsyncArrowCursor is an AsyncCursor that can handle `pyarrow.Table object`_.
 This cursor directly handles the CSV of query results output to S3 in the same way as ArrowCursor.

 You can use the AsyncArrowCursor by specifying the ``cursor_class``